Live Streaming vs. Podcasting: What Broadcasters Need to Know

 2. Stick to Your Niche

-Like any sort of content creation, it is important to stick to your niche.
+Like any sort of content marketing or creation, it is important to stick to your niche.
 If your audience comes to you for DIY projects and homemaking, they might be put off if you switch gears and start talking about video games.

 If you do feel the need to change things up from time to time, be sure that the content you’re creating ties back to your niche audience in some way or another.